utk-eecs-crumpton-tas/cs102-handbook/docs/environment-setup/lab-machines.md

 ## Adding the C++ Language Server to Neovim

-Open neovim
+Open Neovim

 ```bash
 nvim
 ```

-If this is your first time opening neovim, it will install several plugins.
+If this is your first time opening Neovim, it will install several plugins.
 When it is finished, you can `:q`.

 Then run